Vermilion River Watershed Restoration + Enhancement Project

 Please note, the application period for the Vermilion River Watershed Restoration and Enhancement Project is now closed.
 Please keep your eye on our website for future funding opportunities!

 Wetlands and riparian areas are ecosystems that perform vital ecological services in a watershed.
 They store water, manage flooding, retain sediment and contaminants, serve as a habitat and food source for wildlife, maintain biodiversity, and offer leisure and natural scenic beauty.
 These services help people, other living things, and the overall health of natural systems that are linked within watersheds.
 Citizens, watershed stakeholders, and conservation groups know that wetlands and riparian areas must be protected and restored to create sustainable watersheds.

-In partnership with the North Saskatchewan Watershed Alliance and with grant funding from the agencies listed below, the VRWA is working with landowners throughout the Vermilion River watershed.
-Together we are restoring and enhancing wetlands and riparian areas on their land.
-Activities under these grants are collectively called the Vermilion River Watershed Restoration and Enhancement Project (VRWREP).
-This three-year initiative (2015–2018) will implement some of the recommended actions of the VRWMP under the following goals.
+In partnership with the North Saskatchewan Watershed Alliance and with grant funding from the agencies listed below, the VRWA worked with landowners throughout the Vermilion River watershed.
+Together we enhanced and restored over 20 kilometers of riparian areas along the Vermilion River, creeks and tributaries and 157 hectares wetlands within the Vermilion River Watershed.
+Activities under these grants were collectively called the Vermilion River Watershed Restoration and Enhancement Project (VRWREP).
+This three-year initiative (2015–2018) implemented some of the recommended actions of the VRWMP under the following goals.

 Thank you to the VRWREP funders and partners:

 Restoration + Enhancement Resources